BASED IN SLIGO, IRELAND

 Where Are They Now?
 More to come

-Joe 'Mac' McCarthy: Stage Two finally went off the road, but Joe never stopped.
-Since then, he has played from Sneem to Carnegie Hall, from Las Vegas to Bahrain, all over the world, playing all sorts of music.
+Joe 'Mac' McCarthy: After the Dixies, Joe Mac and Brendan split from the Dixies to form Stage 2.
+After they went off the road, Joe never stopped.
+Since then, he has played from Sneem to Carnegie Hall, all over the world, playing all sorts of music.
 Jazz is his favourite these days, but it won t always pay the bills, so you can find Joe Mac performing whatever is popular at a wedding, club or pub near you in and around his native Cork.
-Unbelievably, Ireland's crown prince of showband comedy will turn 70 in August, 2006!
+Ireland's crown prince of showband comedy turned 75 in August, 2011!

 Mick Murphy: Unknown, if you have any additional info please email us